GoogleContainerTools/google-container-tools-intellij/README.md

 *Note*: this step is not required when you work with your own Kubernetes manifests and Skaffold configuration where you specify a repository and an image name that are accessible to you.

 Now it is time to deploy the project to Kubernetes or develop on a Kubernetes cluster from your IDE!
 Before we start, make sure [all required dependencies](https://github.com/GoogleContainerTools/google-container-tools-intellij#prerequisites-and-required-dependencies) are available on your machine.
-Click run action for `Develop on Kubernetes` to start development cycle on your Kubernetes cluster:
+Click the run action for `Develop on Kubernetes` to start development cycle on your Kubernetes cluster:

 <img src="docs/images/k8s-develop-run-icon.png" alt="run target click" width="400"/>